2019 Mitsubishi Triton Review

 Can you tow with it?

 Yes, up to 3100kg braked with a towball download of 310kg which is good.
 But there are the usual caveats and then some with the Triton.
 The kerb weight is 2042kg and the GVM (the heaviest the vehicle can weigh) is 2900kg which gives you a payload of 858kg.
 The GCM (the maximum weight of the vehicle including everything in it and trailer) is 5885kg.
 So, if you were to tow at the maximum of 3100kg that leaves you with 2785kg which is what the vehicle, everything in it, including the towball download can weigh.
 Take off the 310kg for the towball download (assuming your trailer’s towball download is 310kg or 10%) you’re left with 2475kg.
-The difference between this number at the kerb weight is the payload leftover which works out to be 433kg which isn’t much at all when you then have to account for, say, four passengers and their gear.
+The difference between this number at the kerb weight is the payload leftover which works out to be 433kg which is better than most of this car’s competitors which are incapable of towing at their maximum capacity.
 Of course, there are always variables, and I only include this run through as an example and reminder for you to always check weights when loading your vehicle or towing with it.

 The other consideration is the length between the rear axle and the towball which is more than 1400mm and a lot more than you find in any of this car’s competitors.
 And that extra distance has a negative effect when it comes to towing stability, so pushing the Triton to tow 3100kg would be asking too much of it.
 Stick to around 2500kg maximum and balance your load and you’ll have a more stable platform.